MichaelColburn/Onboarding_Runbook/README.md

 ## Outline of steps and processes

 ### Joining to the Domain
-- From the Host machine locate the IPv4 address - making note of it/copy it to clipboard
+- From the _Host_ machine locate the IPv4 address - making note of it/copy it to clipboard
-- Establish connection to User
+- Establish connection to _User_ machine
+-